General FAQs

 Yes, you can increase the timeout for Red Hat OpenShift or Kubernetes resources.
 For more information, see ibm_container_vpc_cluster provides the following Timeouts configuration options.

-How can I rectify the 403 Error while validating the location in the account.
-Verify you have permission to the location in the global catalog settings?
+How can I rectify the 403 Error while validating the location in the global catalog account?

 You can verify the location access to create or view the resource in the catalog settings for your account.
 For more information, see Manage location settings in global catalog.